Multitask Pointer Network for Multi-Representational Parsing: Constituent trees as dependency structures

 \citet{reduction} designed an encoding technique to represent a unariless constituent tree with $m$ words as a set of $m-1$ labelled dependency arcs with enriched information (plus an arc from \texttt{root}), where discontinuous phrase structures are encoded as non-projective dependency trees and continuous structures as projective trees, as shown in Figure~\ref{fig:trees}(b) and (e) for constituent trees in Figure~\ref{fig:trees}(a) and (d), respectively.
-To that end, for each constituent $(X,\mathcal{C},w_h)$, each non-head child node (which can be a word $w_d$ or a constituent $(Y,\mathcal{G},w_d)$ with $w_d \neq w_h$) is encoded into the unlabelled dependency arc $(w_h, w_d)$.
-Additionally, these dependencies are augmented with an arc label that includes the non-terminal symbol $X$ plus an index $k$ that indicates the hierarchical order in which nodes are built, resulting in labelled dependency arcs with the form $(w_h,w_i,X\#k)$.
-Index $k$ is necessary for those cases where more than one constituent share the same head word, but they are at a different level in the tree.
-For instance, constituent (NP, $\{$\textit{nichts}, \textit{Interessantes}$\}$, \textit{Interessantes}) in Figure~\ref{fig:trees}(d) is encoded as the augmented dependency arc (\textit{Interessantes}, \textit{nichts}, NP\#1) in Figure~\ref{fig:trees}(e); and constituent (NP, $\{$\textit{Es}, \textit{nichts}, \textit{Interessantes}$\}$, \textit{Interessantes}) is represented with (\textit{Interessantes}, \textit{Es}, NP\#2).
-Both constituents share the same head word \textit{Interessantes}, but they are attached in a different level.
+To that end, for each constituent $(X,\mathcal{S},w_h)$ with head word $w_h$, each child node $w_d$ (different from $w_h$) is encoded into the unlabelled dependency link $(w_h, w_d)$.
+Please note that a constituent's non-head child nodes $w_d$ might be a word or another constituent $(Y,\mathcal{G},w_d)$ with $w_d$ as head word.
+Additionally, these dependencies are augmented with an arc label that includes the non-terminal name $X$ concatenated with an index $k$ that indicates the hierarchical order in which non-terminal nodes are built in the tree, resulting in labelled dependency arcs with the form $(w_h,w_i,X\#k)$.
+Index $k$ was included for those cases where several constituents share the same head word, but they are placed in the tree at a different level.
+For instance, constituent (S, $\{$\textit{Dar\"uber}, \textit{mu\ss}, \textit{nachgedacht}, \textit{werden}$\}$, \textit{mu\ss}) in Figure~\ref{fig:trees}(d) is represented as the augmented dependency arc (\textit{mu\ss}, \textit{werden}, S\#1) in Figure~\ref{fig:trees}(e); and constituent (VROOT, $\{$\textit{Dar\"uber}, \textit{mu\ss}, \textit{nachgedacht}, \textit{werden}, \textit{.}$\}$, \textit{mu\ss}) is encoded as (\textit{mu\ss}, \textit{.}, VROOT\#2).
+Both share head word \textit{mu\ss}, but the latter is built on top of the former and this must be encoded by hierarchical orders 1 and 2; otherwise, after the deconversion, the resulting structure would be a single constituent (named S or VROOT) that spans all the sentence.